What time does this thing start?

 Who will be speaking and how do I find out when they will be speaking?

-Visit our 2016 Sessions Page for a glimpse of what you may expect for 2017.
+Visit our 2017 Sessions Page for a glimpse of the events for the day.
 This is a hybrid from a traditional to unconference – that is, the speakers have taken the time out of their schedule to come to our event and lead a session and aren’t necessary guaranteed a spot.
 However, we will forecast a schedule which we’ll have ready when the event starts so they can get a sense of where they’d be.
 The topics they present can be material they have used before or most likely entirely new as this type of format promotes that.
 The more unconference part of this is there is a live voting session during the morning to help determine which speakers get a room and size.

 Will food and beverages be provided?

-As with other similar unconferences, we’ll be providing a simple breakfast setup with coffee.
-For the lunch hour, we will provide a variety of foods on a first come first served basis – you are also free to visit any fine restaurant such as Wendy’s/Del Taco nearby (YELP)!
+As with other similar unconferences, we will have a limited supply of breakfast items this year.
+For Lunch, you can walk (5-min) to the Univeristy Center to purchase food (Map)!
 This is a FREE EVENT so it is truly a first come, first served basis as we have a very limited budget for this area.
 The good thing is there are many restaurants nearby, a vending machine on site etc.